 - By 2019, evaluating the trustworthiness of connections will become a top five CEO business priority.”
 5

 Unlike human trust, digital trust must be quantifiable.
 At Ionic, we live by the motto “in math we trust,” which stands for the cryptographic rigor behind our Data Trust Platform.
 We focus our energy on the data, since, in digital transactions, that’s the risk.
 It’s the common denominator of what gets stolen, what impacts reputations, and what harms consumers.
 It’s also what accelerates the collaboration and innovation that leads to success.
-Ionic Security defines Data Trust as the intersection of security, privacy, and accountability, which answers three fundamental questions: Should I have access to this data?
+Ionic Security defines Data Trust as the intersection of security, privacy, accountability, and integrity, which answers several fundamental questions: Should I have access to this data?
 Am I using the data appropriately?
-And finally, is there visibility to ensure that I’ve used this data appropriately?6
+Is there visibility to ensure that I’ve used this data appropriately?
+And finally, am I confident that this data is accurate?6

 The Ionic Data Trust Platform answers these questions programmatically and seamlessly across the many silos where data resides.